Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Piech Mark Zero

-We don't know much about the car's performance figures just yet, other than that Piech is aiming for a range of just over 300 miles.
+We don't know much about the car's performance figures yet, except that Piech is aiming for a range of just over 300 miles.

 Automobili Pininfarina Battista